Senior Management Group

 AECC University College has a number of management groups.

 The Senior Management Group at AECC University College advises the Principal on matters relating to policy and together develop and monitor AECC University College strategic and operational plans and targets.
-They meets once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.
+They meet once a month to consider and make recommendations on membership, institutional projects and initiatives, risks and capital expenditure.

 Senior Management Group